mapo80/easyocrnet/models/README.md

 The heavy OCR models are not tracked in Git.
 Use the helper scripts to populate the local cache when needed:

-1. Download the TorchfreeEasyOCR ONNX models:
+1. Download the TorchfreeEasyOCR ONNX models published on GitHub (detector plus all language recognisers, including `latin_g2_rec.onnx` for the Italian pipeline):

    ```bash
    python tools/download_torchfree_models.py